martinbjeldbak/acestream-http-proxy/README.md

 This docker image installs and runs the AceStream Engine in Ubuntu and exposes the [HTTP API](https://docs.acestream.net/en/developers/connect-to-engine/).

 As a result, you will be able to watch live AceStream sources without needing to install the AceStream player or other dependencies locally.

-This is especially useful for MacOS, Raspberry Pi's and XMBC users who want to tune in to AceStream channels.
+This is especially useful for Desktop and NAS usage for anyone who wants to tune in to AceStream channels.

+Note: ARM-based CPUs are not currently supported, see issues [#5] and [#13].

 ## Usage